Ohio employer negligence lawyer reviews preventable Injuries and Deaths linked to unsafe worksites for plaintiffs nationwide

 OSHA’s Fatal Facts series describes cases where employers fail to identify and correct hazardous working conditions, and in turn lead to fatalities at their worksites.
 Common industries highlighted include automobile repair, agriculture, aviation, construction, oil & gas, fracking, mining, and manufacturing.
 Recent reports include the following:

 - Five workers were operating a cotton press when the press was exerting pressure to compact a cotton bale.
 The pressure launched pieces of broken columns and a 6,255-pound upper beam into the air and landed on one worker, killing her.
 Two other workers were hospitalized with serious injuries.
-Likely Cause of Incident: Metal fatigue, as the press was manufactured in 1974 and had produced over 500,000 bales during its production life and was not replaced by the employer.
+Fatigued Worker Accidents, as the press was manufactured in 1974 and had produced over 500,000 bales during its production life and was not replaced by the employer.

 - In another farm-related incident, two 14-year-old temporary workers were electrocuted when one worker touched an electrified irrigation structure in the field where they were detasseling corn.
 During detasseling, workers manually remove the pollen producing flowers (tassel) from the top of the corn plant and place them on the ground.
 The metal irrigation system was damaged and without insulation, posing an electrical hazard and contributed to the electrocution.
 The employer did not properly ground the energized equipment to the electrical source at the transformer and failed to effectively train workers.
 Burn victims may contact an Ohio employer negligence lawyer to seek compensation.

 - A temporary worker was fatally injured after falling through a sugar hopper and becoming engulfed by sugar.
 The sugar bridge collapsed.
 As the worker fell to the bottom of the hopper, his legs went through the chute where he was engulfed by sugar and suffocated.
-Investigators said the employer did not provide workers with a safe work environment, safeguards were not present, and a corporate safety program was not implemented at this work site.
+Investigators said the employer did not provide workers with a safe work environment, Entrapment Risk, and a corporate safety program was not implemented at this work site.

 - A farm maintenance worker died after entering a polyethylene storage tank that was not marked to indicate a potential hazardous atmosphere.
 The tank contained liquid whey, known to produce carbon dioxide gas as it decomposes.
 The worker died from asphyxiation.
-An Ohio employer negligence lawyer said the employer was negligent in failing to identify and label all confined spaces with hazardous substances.
+An Ohio employer negligence lawyer said the employer was negligent in failing to identify and label all Workplace Ventilation Risks with hazardous substances.

 - A construction foreman died from asphyxiation after entering a manhole with an uncontrolled hazardous atmosphere.
 The foreman was retrieved by fire department personnel and was pronounced dead due to asphyxiation.
 The employer did not ensure that atmospheric hazards were identified and ventilation provides, and workers were not trained to recognize confined space hazards.